Welcome to Binghamton University!

-Binghamton University is able to offer limited on-campus housing for graduate students in our apartment communities.
+Binghamton University offers limited on-campus housing for graduate students in our apartment communities.
 However, most graduate students elect to live off campus because the affordability and availability of off-campus housing, coupled with free bus service, make it easy to find housing in the surrounding area.

-The Off Campus College (OCC) is a resource for all students who live off campus: the office maintains lists of housing options, provides a forum to facilitate connections with other students looking for housemates and runs a legal clinic that can assist with lease reviews.
-The OCC also hosts a variety of community events and educational programs, helping students to become part of the greater Binghamton community.
+The Off Campus College (OCC) is a resource for all students who live off campus.
+The office maintains a list of housing options, provides a forum to facilitate connections with other students looking for housemates and runs a legal clinic that can assist with lease reviews.
+The OCC also hosts a variety of community events and educational programs that help students integrate into the greater Binghamton community.

 Explore the following resources as you begin your search for off-campus housing: